 A strategy to circumvent the long latency time of hydroxychloroquine is to start either dapsone or sulfasalazine at the same time.
 If the patient responds within a few weeks, the hydroxychloroquine can be discontinued, as it was unlikely to have been responsible for the improvement.
 If no benefit is apparent with dual therapy after four to six weeks, the other agent (dapsone or sulfasalazine) may be discontinued and the hydroxychloroquine continued for a total trial of 12 weeks.

 Dapsone — Dapsone is a sulfone antimicrobial agent, which is generally well-tolerated, widely available, and inexpensive.
 The author prefers this agent over sulfasalazine and hydroxychloroquine or sometimes uses the combination of dapsone and hydroxychloroquine.
 (See 'Treatment strategies' above.)

 In CU, dapsone may act by suppressing prostaglandin and leukotriene activity, interfering with release or function of neutrophil lysosomal enzymes [21,22], disrupting integrin-mediated neutrophil adhesiveness , inhibiting neutrophil recruitment and activation signals , and scavenging oxygen-free radical intermediates .
 Dapsone has traditionally been thought to be helpful in cutaneous diseases in which neutrophils play a prominent role .
 Some cases of CU have a neutrophil-rich infiltrate on biopsy, although whether this histopathologic finding predicts response to dapsone in patients with CU is unproven.

-Studies of dapsone for the treatment of CU include the following:
+Studies of the efficacy of dapsone for the treatment of CU include the following:

-●A case series of 11 CU patients, refractory to antihistamines alone, reported clinical improvement in nine subjects within several weeks (ultimately allowing discontinuation of cetirizine therapy) with a low dose of dapsone (25 mg daily) .
-In the two remaining patients, the dose was increased to 50 mg daily, which resulted in a complete response in one subject and partial response in the other.
+●A case series of 11 CU patients, refractory to antihistamines alone, reported clinical improvement in 9 subjects within several weeks (ultimately allowing discontinuation of cetirizine therapy) with a low dose of dapsone (25 mg daily) .
+In the 2 remaining patients, the dose was increased to 50 mg daily, which resulted in a complete response in one subject and partial response in the other.
 Seven patients had remission lasting variable periods of time after stopping use of the drug.
 The author has also observed sustained remission in >50 percent of dapsone responders in his practice.